 Now, I’m back in my flat in London.
 Still sitting at a dining room table, but luckily on a slightly more cushioned velvet chair.
 Methinks I need to invest in some office furniture.

 And this is a typical day in the of a marketing manager.

 What does a Marketing Manager in publishing do?

 There are always more meetings around this time.
-It could be an editorial meeting, a marketing catch-up with an editor or the Head of PR to talk about plans for upcoming titles.
-Sometimes I take part in training sessions on finance, or schedule a chat with my fellow marketeers across HarperCollins to discuss best practices during lockdown.
+It could be an editorial meeting, a marketing catch-up with an editor, or the Head of PR to talk about plans for upcoming titles.
+Sometimes I take part in training sessions on finance or schedule a chat with my fellow marketers across HarperCollins to discuss best practices during lockdown.

-12:30pm – Lunch time!
-Now I’m back at my flat I’m finding it harder to move away from work, as I can’t just go upstairs like I did at my parents house.
+12:30 pm – Lunchtime!
+Now I’m back at my flat I’m finding it harder to move away from work, as I can’t just go upstairs as I did at my parent’s house.
 I tend to move from my dining table to the sofa, but they’re literally a metre apart.

 3:00pm – The 3 o’clock slump hits.
-No matter if I’m in an office or working from home, there is always a slump at 3pm.
-I get up and go for a walk – usually just around the flat to get my steps in for the day (I’m aim to walk 8k steps per day – only ever really hit 5k though!).
+No matter if I’m in an office or working from home, there is always a slump at 3 pm.
+I get up and go for a walk – usually just around the flat to get my steps in for the day (I aim to walk 8k steps per day – I only ever really hit 5k though!).
 It’s also time to refill my water bottle and potentially get another snack.